 However, I do have some general equalizer guidelines that can help you.
 I’ll make sure to cover those in a separate section below after explaining why an equalizer (EQ) is so helpful and the problems with speaker sound.

-Sound systems for cars always have areas that need improvement if you really want to enjoy your music to its full potential.
+Better sound quality in cars means spending you’ll a bit more effort if you want to enjoy your music to its full potential.
 I’ll explain specifically what those are and the EQ settings you’ll need to fix that.